lucaromagnoli/dataservice/README.rst

 The callback function can ``return`` or ``yield`` either ``data`` (``dict`` or ``pydantic.BaseModel``) or more ``Request`` objects.

-If you have used Scrapy before, you will find this pattern familiar.
+If you have used ``Scrapy`` before, you will find this pattern familiar.

 For more examples and advanced usage, check out the `examples <https://dataservice.readthedocs.io/en/latest/examples.html>`_ section.

-For a detailed API reference, check out the `modules <https://dataservice.readthedocs.io/en/latest/modules.html>`_  section.
+For a detailed API reference, check out the `API <https://dataservice.readthedocs.io/en/latest/modules.html>`_  section.